lmiller1990/vue-pdf-renderer-demo/ARTICLE.md

   `)
 })

+const root = new PDFDocumentElement()

+const { createApp } = createRenderer<PDFNode, PDFElements>(nodeOps)
-const root: PDFNode = {
+const app = createApp(App).mount(root)
-  type: 'Document',
-  id: (Math.random() * 100000).toFixed(0)
-}
 ```

 Unlike building a DOM renderer, where all the build in node types have already been defined by a specification, there is no such thing for PDFs, so we will just define our own node types to model a PDF.

-I also added an `id` to easily keep track of nodes.
+I also added `parent` and `children` keys to some of the nodes and elements.
+You will see why soon.

 Running this now works a whole lot better: